-- The school or program verifies students' previous completion of a CEPH-accredited degree (bachelor's, master's, or doctoral degree) - The school or program implements a test or other assessment tools that address the learning objectives listed above, or higher-level versions of the same objectives - The school or program offers a place- or distance-based course, for credit or not-forcredit, that incorporates the learning objectives listed above, or higher-level versions of the same objectives - The school or program includes the learning objectives listed above, or higher-level versions of the same objectives, in courses required of all MPH or DrPH students
+- The school or program verifies students' previous completion of a CEPH-accredited degree (bachelor's, master's, or doctoral degree) - The school or program implements a test or other assessment tools that address the learning objectives listed above, or higher-level versions of the same objectives - The school or program offers an online or in-person course, for credit or not-for-credit, that incorporates the learning objectives listed above, or higher-level versions of the same objectives - The school or program includes the learning objectives listed above, or higher-level versions of the same objectives, in courses required of all MPH or DrPH students

-1) Provide a matrix, in the format of Template D1-1, that indicates how all MPH and DrPH students are grounded in each of the foundational public health learning objectives listed above (1-12).
+1) Provide a matrix, in the format of Template D1-1, that indicates how all MPH and DrPH students are grounded in each of the defined foundational public health learning objectives (1-12).
+The matrix must identify all options for MPH and DrPH students used by the school or program. (self-study document)